check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/GitHub.md

 divert off master and move forward in time parallel to master.
 The value of a branch is that the changes you make have no effect on the code tracked on the master branch.
 You can break things, experiment, and generally just play around with your code without fear of breaking anything important.
-The branching feature is used more than just experimenting.
+The branching feature is used for more than just experimenting.
 A new feature being
 added to an application would be developed on its own branch.
 In this way, a new feature can be worked on and tested before